woojoo666/arcana-notes/Readme.md

 So to tweak the example from before, we simply change `song` to a template:

 		song: template
-			artist name album >>
+			name, artist >>
-			songs <: (name, artist, album)
+			songs <: (name, artist)
 			artists <: artist
-			albums <: album
+			console.log("song added")->

-	Library.song('Never Gonna Give You Up', 'Rick Astley', 'Whenever You Need Somebody')
+	song1: Library.song('Never Gonna Give You Up', 'Rick Astley')

-this is useful for interacting with web apis and extending objects.
-For example, imagine if the Spotify API had a template for creating playlists, `playlist(name, description)`.
-What if we wanted to create a wrapper around this function, `datedPlaylist(name)` that automatically uses the current date in the description

-	datedPlaylist: playlist template      // extend the playlist object without executing it name, timestamp >>
-		description: "playlist created on " + Date.from(timestamp))
-		console.log(description)->

-	myPlaylist: datedPlaylist(name: 'my playlist', timestamp: Date.now())

-Remember that when you clone an object, any behavior you pass in becomes part of the clone.
-Thus, if the clone is an object, then the behavior will be "executed".
-If the clone is a template, then it won't be executed.
-So in this example, `myPlaylist` is a regular object, it is "alive", so the `console.log` statement will be executed.
-On the other hand, `datedPlaylist` is a template, it is "inert", nothing will be printed to console.

-We can declare templates inline, too:

-	foo: playlist(template console.log("new playlist")->)

-**Functions**
+This way, the initial `song` object won't insert anything, and won't print "song added".

 There is another special kind of object called a "function".
 The purpose of a function is to represent an action.
-The easiest way to explain it is through an example
+We define the output of the action (called the "return value") using `=>`, and then call the function using `->` to get the output.
+For example:

 	add: a b >>
-		val: a+b
+		console.log("adding numbers")->
-		=> val
+		=> a+b

 	add(10, 7)->     // returns 17

-To create a function, we define a return value using the `=>`.
-It works like defining a property, in fact, in the background we are just defining the `_return` property.
-In order to use a function, we use the "call" operator `->`, which just returns the return value.
-So here, `add(10, 7)` clones the `add` function with `a: 10, b: 7`, and returns the return value of `17`.

 At first glance, it may seem like functions are just a bunch of syntax shorthands.
-We have a return property defined via `=>`, and then extracted via `->`.
+We have a special property defined via `=>`, and then accessed via `->`.
 However, functions have one major other function: they act like "persistent" templates.
 If there are any insertions/clones defined in the function, they are not run until the function is **called**.
 In fact, the function can be cloned any amount of times without executing these insertions and clones.
 The function will wait until being _called_ before executing.
 This allows for something similar to currying, eg:

-	step1: add(a: 10)
+	step1: add(a: 10)    // set value for "a" without executing the function
 	step2: step1(b: 7)
-	result: step2->
+	result: step2->      // execute the function, which prints "adding numbers"

 Because of this subtle difference between functions and templates, it is important to be mindful while naming them.
 Functions should be named using verbs, while objects and templates should use noun.
 For example, `createPlaylist` would be a function, while `playlist` would be an object or template.

-A small note: if we did something like

-	createPlaylist: playlist
-		name, timestamp >>
-		description: "playlist created on " + Date.from(timestamp))
-		console.log(description)->
-		=> this

-Notice what is happening.
-We are creating a function from `playlist`, so it inherits all properties and behaviors from `playlist`, but doesn't execute.
-In addition, it won't execute when cloned.
-Only when we call it, will it return `this`, aka a "live" active version of the playlist.
-Using `=> this` syntax is a way to create "permanent" templates, aka templates that stay inert when cloned, and are only active when called using `->`.

 Notice that in many ways, Axis functions work pretty much the same as the functions we are used to in functional and imperative.
 The only difference is that Axis functions allow us to modify the internal behavior of a function via cloning.

-### Private Variables and Keys

-using prefix `_`, `_privateKey` syntax
-you can also use them as keys

-### Conditionals and Loops

-Conditionals are a way of "enabling" or "disabling" blocks of properties.
-Notice that they don't have `:` after them.

-	if (someCondition)
-		foo: 10
-		bar: "hello"
-	else
-		foo: 20
-		bar: "world"

-you can also put it on same line

-	pet: if (introvert) cat else dog

-Like javascript, Axis can coerce objects to booleans.
-Objects are "truthy" if they are not `undefined`.
-Likewise, any variable that is `undefined` resolves to `false` in conditionals.

-Axis also uses short-circuit evaluation

-	foo: undefined
-	console.log(foo | "foo is not defined")->    // prints out "foo is not defined"

-Loops are actually just `mapreduce` functions in disguise.
-You can use destructuring, just like you would for a function.

-	for key, val in mHashmap:
-		console.log(key + ": " + val)->

-is the same as

-	mHashmap.map(key val => console.log(key + ": " + val)->)

 ### Tags